AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Had some fun with JS loops from [The JavaScript Way](https://github.com/thejsway/thejsway).
 Completed all the practice problems.
 Tomorrow, moving on to functions and update my personal project.

 **Thoughts**: “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” –Aristotle

+### R1D40: July 10

+**Today's Progress**: Done and dusted JS functions (Well, at least the basic concepts).
+Currently going through "Eloquent JS" for homework.
+It's a very engaging book.
+I particularly like the quotes that are mentioned in it.

+**Thoughts**: “Do not let what you cannot do interfere with what you can do.” –John Wooden